mempko/firestr/README.md

     $ vagrant ssh
     $ startxfce4&

+If asked, password is 'vagrant'.

-Open terminal in VM and run:
+Open terminal in the VM and run:

     $ cd /vagrant
     $ mkdir build